Teignmouth: Notable people

 Fanny Burney, the diarist and novelist, visited Teignmouth several times in the late 18th century.
 She took her first dip in the sea here in 1773, as she recorded in her journal.
-Elias Parish Alvars, the harpist, was born in East Teignmouth in 1808, and three years later Thomas Abel Brimage Spratt, vice-admiral, hydrographer and geologist, was born at Woodway House.
+Elias Parish Alvars, the harpist, was born in East Teignmouth in 1808.
+Three years later, Thomas Abel Brimage Spratt, vice-admiral, hydrographer and geologist, was born at Woodway House.

-In spring 1818 the poet John Keats spent several weeks in Teignmouth and completed his epic poem Endymion here.
+In spring 1818, the poet John Keats spent several weeks in Teignmouth and completed his epic poem Endymion here.
 His arrival coincided with a period of wet weather and he wrote to a friend of "the abominable Devonshire Weather ... the truth is, it is a splashy, rainy, misty, snowy, foggy, haily, floody, muddy, slipshod county."

-George O. May (born 1875), who made significant contributions to the field of accounting, and rose to senior partner of Price Waterhouse's American firm in the early 20th century, was born and raised in Teignmouth.
+George O. May (born 1875), who made significant contributions to the field of accounting and rose to senior partner of Price Waterhouse's American firm in the early 20th century, was born and raised in Teignmouth.

 From 1812 until his death in 1833, Edward Pellew, 1st Viscount Exmouth had his home at Bitton House, which was then called West Cliff House.
 Meanwhile, Thomas Luny, the painter of seascapes, lived in the town for thirty years until his death in 1837 and executed over 2,200 paintings while living here.
 Shortly afterwards George Hennet, the railway engineer and contractor who was closely involved with Brunel's railway, moved to the town and took a close interest in local affairs.
 He died here in 1857.

 Charles Babbage (1791–1871), the mathematician, philosopher, inventor and mechanical engineer, who originated the idea of a programmable computer, also lived here for some years and was married in St Michael's church in the town.

-Sir John Smyth, (1893–1983) was a recipient of the Victoria Cross and was made 1st Baronet of Teignmouth in 1956.
+Sir John Smyth (1893–1983) was a recipient of the Victoria Cross and was made 1st Baronet of Teignmouth in 1956.

 The Belgium footballer Charles Vanden Wouwer was born in Teignmouth in 1916, while his parents were staying there as World War I refugees.